My globe revealed!

 In November all 103 globe sculptures will be auctioned off by Bonhams auctioneers to help raise money for racial justice charities.

 My globe title ‘Ancestral Connections’ was suggested to me by Bajan husband and I am very grateful to him for this and for all the black history knowledge he has shared with me over the years.
-I am also grateful to the Government of Barbados for admitting me as a citizen some years ago and am very proud to have designed something which connects with the island.
+I am also very proud, as a citizen of Barbados, to have designed something which reflects some of the country’s history.

 For more updates on my globe and the trail itself please give me a follow on my Instagram page.